rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Network_Dreamland.md

 Luckily, the Ultra 10's CD-ROM drive is in decent shape and it was rather painless to download, verify, and install OpenBSD after burning the ISO (International Organization for Standardization) to a CD-R. Sadly, the 5 and 30's respective drives had given up the ghost.
 Replacement parts are easy to come by but it shouldn't matter since we plan to netboot them anyway!

-Let's take a look at what our client is hoping to see once we've issued the `boot net` command at the `ok` prompt.
+Let's take a look at what our client is hoping to see once the `boot net` command has been issued at the `ok` prompt.
 By the way, you can adjust the boot order by setting the `boot-device` environment variable via `setenv`.

 Okay, let's go ahead and boot from the network...